diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 2. The application must support the English language.

-2. The development team must implement unit tests for all methods, except for methods that implement Input/Output operations.
+3. The development team must implement unit tests for all methods, except for methods that implement Input/Output operations.

-3. The application should use object serialization to ensure data persistence between two runs of the application.
+4. The application should use object serialization to ensure data persistence between two runs of the application.

+5. The class structure must be designed to allow easy maintenance and the addition of new features, following the best OO practices.

 ### Interface Constraints